List of speakers:

 The self-authorizer also controls the Airnode and is controlled by the API provider.
 The API provider could manually whitelist whichever address they want.
 If a potential customer approaches an API provider and pays him (this can be done off-chain or on-chain), the API provider can in return whitelist the potential customer.
 The provider could also give away this control to a smart contract that requires a payment and does it in an automated way.
 The API provider can decide which payment he would like for it.
 The DAO will go for API3 tokens that have to be locked to gain access.
 The provider could also go with UNI or SUSHI and automate it in that fashion.

 Could you elaborate a bit about what in the Airnode is already working and which aspects should be worked up in your opinion before a stable version can be launched?
-Same for the insurance.
+Same for the risk protection.
 (Camron, Dave)

 The pre-alpha version of Airnode is really stable.
 It’s definitely usable if you want to experiment with Airnode.
 You can find the Airnode starter which is on our github and in the documentation.
 This runs you through the process of deploying an Airnode if you were a provider and it also takes you through the role of the requester and actually using a provider’s Airnode.
 The next versions will be more focused around the authorizers functions, improvements to save costs etc.

-In regards to insurance, we are planning for the long term by putting together plans to create a viable insurance product.
+In regards to risk protection, we are planning for the long term by putting together plans to create a viable risk protection product.
 We are also looking at something more short-term that could be brought in shortly after the first use cases are live.
 Once the first kind of product has been fleshed out in more detail, there will be an article about it.
 Nothing is finalized yet.

 What’s your marketing strategy moving forward?
 (Ugur)